zephyrproject-rtos/zephyr/boards/shields/x_nucleo_iks01a3/doc/index.rst

 Two samples are provided as examples for ``x-nucleo-iks01a3`` shield:

-- :ref:`x-nucleo-iks01a3-std-sample` application, to be used when the shield is configured in Standard Mode
+- :zephyr:code-sample:`x-nucleo-iks01a3-std` sample application, to be used when the shield is configured in Standard Mode
-- :ref:`x-nucleo-iks01a3-shub-sample` application, to be used when the shield is configured in SensorHub Mode
+- :zephyr:code-sample:`x-nucleo-iks01a3-shub` sample application, to be used when the shield is configured in SensorHub Mode

 See also :ref:`shields` for more details.